carlosAtestevez/SMU_DS_6306_EDA_1/README.md

 * IBU: Replace missing values using KnnImputation method

+## Additional information using ChatGPT
+At the end of the PPT document we have included several slides that show the response of ChatGPT about the analysis and recommendations we have given to Budweiser.

 ## Codebook

 The codebook is a CSV file.
 You will find the most important variables